TaitoUnited/taito-cli/README.md

 TODO separate ci command for every step (even for otherwise existing commands --> avoid accidental overrides in package.json, ci mode, etc)

 * `taito --auth`: Authenticate (in case the CI/CD tool does not handle authentication automatically).
-* `taito depl cancel`: Cancel old ongoing builds except this one (in case the CI/CD tool does not handle this automatically).
+* `taito deployment cancel`: Cancel old ongoing builds except this one (in case the CI/CD tool does not handle this automatically).
 * `taito ci prepare`: Set ci flags by status check.
 The ci flags are used to control the following ci steps.
 For example if taitoflag_images_exist is set, many of the ci steps will be skipped since all images have already been built and tested by some previous CI build.
 * `taito install`: Install required libraries.
 * `taito secrets`: Fetch secrets that are required by the following CI/CD steps.